 2. Pingdom Website Speed Test

-Albeit less informative than Google, Pingdom is another popular speed tool that’s been used to test page speed for a while.
+Although less informative than Google, Pingdom is another popular speed tool that has been used to test page speed for a while.
 You do not need to log in to use this speed test when you need to measure your page loading speeds.
-Add your URL, which instantly shows the speed and analytics you must know to improve the website performance.
+Add your URL, which instantly shows the speed and analytics you must know to improve the website’s performance.

 The free trial period allows a single test, while the paid version includes speed monitoring and alerting features.